On Interim Envy-Free Allocation Lotteries: Interim envy-freeness vs. other fairness notions

 An allocation $A=(A_1, A_2, ..., A_n)$ is EEF if for every agent $i\in\agents$ there exists an allocation $B\in \mathcal{A}$ with $B_i=A_i$ such that $v_i(A_i)\geq v_i(B_j)$ for every agent $j\in \agents$.
 In words, there is a redistribution of the items that agent $i$ does not get to the other agents, so that agent $i$ is not envious.

-By this definition, it is clear that an instance that admits an EF allocation also admits an EEF allocation~\cite{ABC+18}.
-Any EEF allocation is also mMS~\cite{ABC+18}, while any mMS allocation is proportional~\cite{BL16}.
-These implications are strict~\cite{ABC+18,BL16}.
-There are instances that admit proportional allocations but have no mMS allocation, instances with an mMS allocation but no EEF allocation, and instances with an EEF allocation but with no EF allocation.
+By this definition, it is clear that an instance that admits an EF allocation also admits an EEF allocation~\citep*{ABC+18}.
+Any EEF allocation is also mFS~\citep*{ABC+18}, while any mFS allocation is proportional~\citep*{BL16}.
+These implications are strict~\citep*{ABC+18,BL16}.
+There are instances that admit proportional allocations but have no mFS allocation, instances with an mFS allocation but no EEF allocation, and instances with an EEF allocation but with no EF allocation.

 Where does iEF stand in this hierarchy of properties?
 So far, we have shown that EF implies iEF which in turn implies proportionality.
 We have furthermore seen (in Lemmas~\ref{lem:ief-vs-ef} and~\ref{lem:prop-no-ief}) that these implications are strict.
-Interestingly, iEF is incomparable to both mMS and EEF, as the following two statements show.
+Interestingly, iEF is incomparable to both mFS and EEF, as the following two statements show.

-\begin{lemma} There exist matching instances with an iEF lottery that do not admit any mMS (and, subsequently, any EEF) allocation. \end{lemma}
+\begin{lemma} There exist matching instances with an iEF lottery that do not admit any mFS (and, subsequently, any EEF) allocation. \end{lemma}

 \begin{proof} The proof uses the instance at the left of Table~\ref{tab:ef-vs-ief-prop} which does have an iEF as explained in the proof of Lemma~\ref{lem:ief-vs-ef}.
-By definition, in any mMS (and, by the implication shown in~\cite{ABC+18}, any EEF) allocation, the value of each agent should be at least her mMS share.
+By definition, in any mFS (and, by the implication shown in~\cite{ABC+18}, any EEF) allocation, the value of each agent should be at least her mFS share.
 The corresponding shares are $2/3$, $1/2$, and $1/2$ for agents $1$, $2$, and $3$, respectively.
 We can easily verify that no such allocation exists. \end{proof}

-\begin{lemma} There exist allocation instances with an EEF (and, subsequently, an mMS) allocation but with no iEF lottery. \end{lemma}
+\begin{lemma} There exist allocation instances with an EEF (and, subsequently, an mFS) allocation but with no iEF lottery. \end{lemma}

+\begin{proof} Consider the instance shown in Table~\ref{tab:eef-no-ief} and note that this is our only example with a non-matching instance.
+This is necessary as it can be easily seen that, in matching instances, EF is equivalent to EEF; consequently, EEF implies iEF in these instances.